mcdexio/mcdex-references/en/perpetual.md

 MCDEX Perpetual continuously measures the difference between Mark Price of the Perpetual contract and Chainlink's ETH/USD Index.
 The percentage difference between these two prices acts as the basis for the 8-hourly funding rate applied to all outstanding perpetual contracts.

 Funding payments are automatically calculated every second and are added to or subtracted from the available trading balance in your realized PNL account (which is also part of your available trading balance).
 You can withdraw your realized PNL balance from your Margin account at any time.

+Further reading:
+* If you are interested in the architecture of order book and AMM, you can refer to the [Architecture](https://github.com/mcdexio/documents/blob/master/en/perpetual-onchain-and-offchain-architecture.md).
+* If you are interested in why we design AMM, you can refer to [Why AMM Is Crucial To Decentralized Perpetual Contracts](https://medium.com/@montecarlodex/why-amm-is-crucial-to-decentralized-perpetual-contracts-70e3159d270d).

 ## Contract Specification